nexspro/Education/Ruby/pickaxe/chapter-2/README.md

-# Exercise 2 Collections, Conditionals & Blocks
+# Chapter 2: Collections, Conditionals & Blocks

 ### What I did
 Created and modified arrays with mixed data types.